rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 ### Node Specific

-To enable a Node Executor provider for a node, add an attribute to the node definition:
+To enable a provider for a node, add an attribute to the node definition.

+Node Executor provider attributes:

 `node-executor`

-:    specify the provider name for a non-local node.
+:    specifies the provider name for a non-local node.

 `local-node-executor`

-:    specify the provider name for the local (server) node.
+:    specifies the provider name for the local (server) node.

-To enable a FileCopier provider for a node, add an attribute named either:
+FileCopier provider attributes:

 `file-copier`

-:    specify the provider by name for a non-local node.
+:    specifies the provider by name for a non-local node.

 `local-file-copier`

-:    specify the provider by name for the local (server) node.
+:    specifies the provider by name for the local (server) node.

+Example Node in YAML specifying `stub` NodeExecutor and FileCopier:

+    remotehost:
+        hostname: remotehost
+        node-executor: stub
+        file-copier: stub

 ### Project or Framework Scope

 You can define the default provider to use for nodes at either the Project or Framework scope (or both).
-To do so, configure one of the following properties in the `project.properties` or the `framework.properties` files.
+To do so, configure any of the following properties in the `project.properties` or the `framework.properties` files.

 `service.NodeExecutor.default.provider`